Remote Access and Authentication

 It will open port 27017 but only for requests coming from your IP address.
 This can be really useful to read the Database on your PC for development, you can turn off the access when going live.

 The firewall will not block local access, so your API should be able to access your database if installed on the same server.
-If for some reason your MongoDB isn't on the same server as your nodejs API, you will also need to allow the api server IP on your the ufw firewall.
+If for some reason your MongoDB isn't on the same server as your nodejs API, you will also need to allow the api server IP on your ufw firewall.

 Last updated